LAUREN L. BAKER, PHD

 [email protected]

-Lauren L. Baker, PhD, is an Instructor of Medicine at the Bioethics Research Center in the Division of General Medical Sciences in the Department of Medicine at Washington University School of Medicine.
-She received her Master’s and PhD in Health Care Ethics from Saint Louis University, where she focused on pediatric ethics, philosophy of medicine, and narrative ethics.
+Lauren L. Baker, PhD, is an Instructor of Medicine in the Bioethics Research Center at Washington University School of Medicine.
+Dr. Baker received her PhD with distinction in Health Care Ethics from Saint Louis University, where she focused on pediatric ethics, philosophy of medicine, and narrative ethics.
+She is currently a scholar in the Mentored Training Program in Clinical Investigation (MTPCI) at Washington University School of Medicine.

-Dr. Baker applies social science research methods to explore complex ethical and social issues in medicine and public health.
-Currently, she is a Co-Investigator for the Healthcare, Values, and the Spiritual Life Program where she collaborates on research exploring the impact of religion and faith on attitudes towards controversial topics in health care, such as prenatal genetic testing and the use of mRNA vaccines.
-She additionally serves as editorial assistant for Narrative Inquiry in Bioethics: A Journal of Qualitative Research, published by Johns Hopkins University Press.
+Dr. Baker applies social science methods to explore complex ethical and social issues in medicine and public health.
+Currently, she is Principal Investigator on a study examining child welfare policy and practice related to informed consent, assent, and treatment refusal in psychotropic medication decisions for youth in foster care.
+Dr. Baker is also a Co-Investigator for the Healthcare, Values, and the Spiritual Life Program where she collaborates on research exploring the impact of religion and faith on attitudes towards prenatal genetic testing, mental health treatment, and the use of mRNA vaccines.
 Her work has appeared in publications such as The American Journal of Bioethics, Theoretical Medicine & Bioethics, the Journal of Moral Theology, and the Journal of Comparative Effectiveness Research.
-Prior to joining Washington University, Dr. Baker taught health care ethics and public health ethics courses at Saint Louis University.
+Prior to joining Washington University, Dr. Baker worked in refugee administration and in the anti-trafficking in persons field.
+She additionally taught health care ethics and public health ethics at Saint Louis University.

 RESEARCH SUPPORT – SELECTED CURRENT PROJECTS